-If the file is in the Selected Folder, you can use the Up /Down Arrows to cycle through the available files until the desired file is selected.
+- 1. Touch File. - 2.
+Touch Recall files from directory and enter the path to the waveform folder, or touch Browse and navigate to the folder. - 3.
+Use the Up /Down Arrows to cycle through the available files until the desired file is selected.